fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Instead of calling the request body parsing method explicitly in the route handler, the validation of the input could also be done in a middleware function.

-We have also add the type definitions to the route handler parameters, and shall use types also in the middleware function _newDiaryParser_:
+We have also added the type definitions to the route handler parameters, and shall use types as well in the middleware function _newDiaryParser_:

 ```js
 const newDiaryParser = (req: Request, _res: Response, next: NextFunction) => {